-We compensate our named executive officers through a combination of base salary, annual incentive bonus (under the Southern States Bank Performance Incentive Plan), discretionary bonuses, equity awards (under the 2017 Incentive Stock Compensation Plan), and other benefits including perquisites.
+We compensate our named executive officers through a combination of base salary, annual incentive bonuses (under the Southern States Bank Performance Incentive Plan), discretionary bonuses, equity awards (under the 2017 Incentive Stock Compensation Plan and Executive Deferred Restricted Stock Unit Plan), and other benefits including perquisites.
 Our Compensation Committee believes our executive compensation practices should attract, motivate, and retain key talent, while also tying pay to performance to promote stockholder value and core values.
 Each element of compensation is designed to achieve a specific purpose and to contribute to a total package that is competitive with similar packages provided by other institutions that compete for the services of individuals like our named executive officers.
-During 2021, decisions regarding compensation were made by the Compensation Committee.
+During 2022, decisions regarding compensation were made by the Compensation Committee.